The Last Boy Scout

-The Last Boy Scout is a 1991 American buddy action comedy film directed by Tony Scott, written by Shane Black, and produced by Joel Silver.
-The film stars Bruce Willis, Damon Wayans, Chelsea Field, Noble Willingham, Taylor Negron and Danielle Harris.
-The film was released in the United States on December 13, 1991.
+The Last Boy Scout is a 1991 American buddy action comedy film directed by Tony Scott from a screenplay by Shane Black, and produced by Joel Silver.
+It stars Bruce Willis and Damon Wayans, with Noble Willingham, Chelsea Field, Taylor Negron, and Danielle Harris.
+The film follows a washed-up private investigator (Willis) who teams up with a scandalized former football star (Wayans) to uncover a political conspiracy involving their former employers.

+The film was released by Warner Bros.
+Pictures in the United States on December 13, 1991, to mixed reviews and a smaller than expected box office.
+Retrospective reviews have been more positive, and the film has developed a cult following.

 Plot

-During halftime at a televised football game, L.A.
-Stallions running back Billy Cole receives a phone call from a mysterious man named Milo, who warns him to win the game or he will be killed.
+During halftime at a football game, Los Angeles Stallions running back Billy Cole receives a call from Milo, a man who warns him to win the game or he will be killed.
 Cole ingests PCP and in a drug-induced rage, brings a gun onto the field, shooting three opposing players to reach the end zone before shooting himself in the head.
-Meanwhile, private investigator Joseph Hallenbeck, a disgraced former Secret Service agent who was once a national hero for saving the president from an assassination attempt, discovers that his wife Sarah is having an affair with his friend and business partner, Mike Matthews.
-Mike gives Joe an assignment to act as bodyguard for a stripper named Cory.
+Meanwhile, private investigator Joe Hallenbeck, a disgraced former Secret Service agent who was once a national hero for saving the President from an assassination attempt, discovers that his wife Sarah is having an affair with his best friend and business partner, Mike Matthews.
+After a confrontation, Mike gives Joe an assignment to act as bodyguard for a stripper named Cory.
 Mike is then killed by a car bomb outside Joe's house.

-That night at a local strip club, Joe is approached by Cory's boyfriend, former Stallions quarterback Jimmy Dix, who was banned from the league on gambling charges and alleged drug abuse.
-After an argument between Joe and Jimmy, an annoyed Jimmy takes Cory from the stage while she is performing.
-Joe plans to wait outside, where he is knocked out by a team of hitmen.
-Jimmy and Cory leave the bar in separate cars while Joe overpowers the single hitman left to dispatch him.
+That night at a strip club, Joe is approached by Cory's boyfriend, former Stallions quarterback Jimmy Dix, who was banned from the league on gambling charges and alleged drug abuse.
+While Cory and Jimmy exchange conversations, Joe waits outdoors and is eventually knocked out by a team of hitmen.
+Jimmy and Cory leave the bar in separate cars while Joe overpowers the hitman left to dispatch him.
 When Cory is struck from behind and stops to confront the other driver, she is killed by the hitmen.
-Jimmy is fired upon and pinned down, but is saved by Joe.
+Jimmy is then fired upon, but is saved by Joe.

-At Cory's house, Jimmy and Joe find a taped phone conversation between Senator Calvin Baynard, who is leading a congressional investigation into gambling in sports, and Stallions owner Sheldon Marcone.
+Acting on a hunch at Cory's apartment, Jimmy and Joe find a taped phone conversation between Senator Calvin Baynard, who leads a congressional investigation into sports gambling, and Stallions owner Sheldon Marcone.
+When Joe was in the Secret Service, he witnessed Baynard torturing a woman in a hotel room and assaulted the Senator to save her.
+Baynard retaliated by having Joe fired for refusing to cover up the incident.
 When the tape is ruined in Joe's faulty car stereo, Jimmy realizes that Cory tried using the tape against Marcone to put Jimmy back on the team, prompting Marcone to send the hitmen.
 Joe saves Jimmy from another car bomb, and tricks two hitmen into blowing themselves up.
 However, the explosion destroys the remaining evidence.